Saving Money on Groceries

 Browse Store Flyers

-Today’s shoppers are not as loyal to one store as they were 20 years ago.
+Today’s shoppers are less loyal to one store than 20 years ago.
 Customers have learned to be more frugal with their money by going where the deals are.

-This might mean multiple stops during your grocery trip and a little extra cherry-picking on your part.
-Browse the store flyers and jot down on a pad the best deals you want to take advantage of, and plan your stops accordingly.
+This might mean multiple stops during your grocery trip and a little extra cherry-picking.
+Browse the store flyers and jot down the best deals you want to take advantage of on a pad, and plan your stops accordingly.

 Get Set up on Customer Loyalty Programs/Apps

-Make sure that you get signed up or download the store’s app to create even more savings opportunities for you.
-After you scan your card you can literally watch the savings add up and see your bill go down.
+Sign up or download the store’s app to create even more savings opportunities.
+After you scan your rewards card or enter your customer number, you can watch the savings add up and see your bill go down.

 Snag the Freebies

 Many grocery stores promote a free item of the week just by being signed up with their loyalty programs.
 That’s free food!
-Just be sure to have your loyalty card or app on hand when you approach the checkout counter to get your free items.
+Just have your loyalty card or app on hand when approaching the checkout counter to get your free items.
+Mark likes orange juice, and often there is a free 52 oz bottle included with each coupon batch, and those generally cost close to $5.00.

 Pharmacy Prescriptions

-Another perk to shopping with certain local grocery stores in your area is that they have a pharmacy in their store.
-You can get prescription refills for a fraction of the price because of your loyalty to that grocery store.
+Another perk of shopping at certain local grocery stores in your area is that they have a pharmacy in their store.
+Because of your loyalty to that grocery store, you can get prescription refills for a fraction of the price.

 Bring a Calculator

-Another way to stay on budget during your grocery shopping experience is by bringing a calculator.
+Another way to stay on budget during your grocery shopping experience is to bring a calculator.
 This keeps you from zero surprises when you reach the checkout area.
-Check out the total cost if you use the multiple item expense vs buying smaller amounts at a higher cost.
+Check out the total cost if you use the multiple-item expense instead of buying smaller amounts at a higher cost.

-Before you head to the grocery store take a gander at the stock in your pantry.
-Is there anything with just an ingredient or two that can be transformed into an entire meal?
+Before you head to the grocery store, take a gander at the stock in your pantry.
+Is there anything with just one or two ingredients that can be transformed into an entire meal?

-You would be surprised what you can make with the food you already have stocked away.
-This also helps you to not buy food that you already have in your inventory.
+You would be surprised what you can make with the food you have stocked away.
+This also helps you avoid buying food that you already have in your inventory.

 Stick to Meal Plans

-Do you ever wonder aimlessly while grocery shopping and put miscellaneous items that look good at the time into your grocery cart?
+Do you ever wander while grocery shopping and put miscellaneous items that look good at the time into your grocery cart?
 Most of us have.
+Some of us have habits we need to change so our visits to the grocery aisles are planned and not random.

-Have a game plan before you even set foot in the grocery store.
-Write down several meal plans so you’re throwing the right items into the cart.
-Again, shop smart by looking at the ad flyers for the stores you’re visiting.
+Have a game plan before you even set foot in the grocery store by putting together a shopping list.
+Write down several meal plans based on your favorite recipes so you can choose the right items for your cart.
+Again, shop smart by looking at the ad flyers before you leave for the stores to you take advantage of savings based on what’s shown on your grocery list.

 Avoid Impulse Items

 This is a biggie!
-Avoid putting impulse items into your grocery cart to help save even more money on your grocery bill.
-This might mean leaving your husband and kids at home since they often have a tendency of throwing extra “goodies” into the cart while you’re not looking.
+Avoid putting impulse buys in your grocery cart to help save even more money on your grocery bill.
+This might mean leaving your husband and kids at home since they often throw extra “goodies” into the cart while you’re not looking.

-Steer clear of the candy bars and small bottles of refrigerated pop in the coolers by the check-out lanes.
+Steer clear of the candy bars and small bottles of refrigerated pop in the coolers by the check-out lanes since those impulse purchases can really add up.

 Never Pay Full Retail

 Avoid paying full retail on anything during your visit.
-Now I know that sometimes that isn’t possible, but you can more than likely find that same item on sale for much cheaper at another store location.
-Be sure and watch for my monthly “What To Stock Up On” series to save the big bucks on items you need.
+Now, I know that sometimes that isn’t possible, but you can likely find that item on sale for much cheaper at another store location.
+Watch for my monthly “What To Stock Up On” series to save big bucks on needed items.

 Buy the Generic Store Brand

-You might not believe this, but buying certain generic store brand foods are just as good as the national leading brands.
+You might not believe this, but buying certain generic brands is just as good as buying the leading national brands.
 No joke.
-Here’s a little secret for someone that worked retail for several years.
+Here’s a little secret for someone who worked retail for several years.
+Brand-name products tend to cost more, believe me.

-Many of the generic foods that you find in your local grocery store are actually the same foods as the leading brands, simply under a different label.
-Once in a while, you might pick up a generic brand food that doesn’t meet your standards, but I doubt you’ll find that is the case very often.
+Many of the generic foods you find in your local grocery store are actually the same foods as the leading brands, simply under a different label.
+Once in a while, you might pick up a generic-brand food that doesn’t meet your standards, but I doubt you’ll find that is the case very often.

-Have you ever noticed that most of the products on the store shelving are more expensive at eye-level?
+Have you ever noticed that most of the products on the store shelves are more expensive at eye level?
 Grocery stores are smart and have strategically set up their shelves this way.
 Be sure to scan from top to bottom the sections you’re hunting for the best deals.

 Check Unit Pricing

-Checking the unit pricing can save you a bunch of money too.
+Checking the unit pricing can also save you a lot of money.
 Most grocery stores include unit pricing on their shelf tags to help you compare which container or package is the better value.

 Buy in Bulk

-Buying in bulk is also another great way of saving money during your grocery visit.
-For instance, you might pay more for a large bag of dried beans upfront vs a small can of beans, but over time you will pay more while getting less if you rely on the smaller packages.
+Buying bulk items is also another great way to save money during your grocery visit.
+For instance, you might pay more upfront for a large bag of dried beans than for a small can of beans, but over time, you will pay more while getting less if you rely on the smaller packages.

 Freeze Meats That are Great Deals

-This way you can stock up on meat, and not have to buy it at a higher price on your next visit.
-Simply unthaw it when you’re ready to use it.
+This way, you can stock up on meat and not have to buy it at a higher price on your next visit.
+Thaw it in the fridge when you’re ready to use it.

 Look for Markdowns

 Grocery stores hate throwing out perishable foods when they expire.
-Typically, a few days before that item will be thrown out stores mark them down to blow them out.
+Typically, a few days before an item is thrown out, stores mark it down to blow it out.
 Keep your eyes peeled.

-This can lead to some huge savings on meat, dairy, bakery goods and produce.
-Just be sure to use them in a reasonable time so they don’t spoil.
+This can lead to huge savings on meat, dairy, bakery goods, and produce.
+Just be sure to use them in a reasonable time, so they don’t spoil.

 Pay With Cash

-I’m not totally sure why this works, but it’s proven that it does.
+I’m not sure why this works, but it’s proven.
 Using cash will help you spend less money than putting it on a debit/credit card.

-Experts have found that we find it more painful to hand cash over the counter and are more prone to spend less than if we just swipe a piece of plastic.
-Plus, once that cash is gone, you can’t go over your set budget.
+Experts have found that we find it more painful to hand cash over the counter and are more prone to spend less than if we swipe a piece of plastic.
+Plus, you can’t go over your budget once that cash is gone.

 Rain Checks

-Is there a particular ad item that the grocery store is out-of-stock on currently?
-Be sure to pick up a raincheck to get that deal.
+Is there a sale item the grocery store has run out of stock?
+Be sure to request a rain check, if that’s the store’s policy, so you can get that deal when it is back in stock.
 Some retail stores even give money back if they are out of stock on certain ad items.
 Talk about a win-win!
+But you have to ask.

 Final Word

-This is a basic guide to saving money on your future grocery store visits.
-If you’re a careful grocery shop spender, what other ways have you found to save money?
-If we know we are saving money on groceries every time we shop we can spread our budget a little.
+This is an essential guide to saving money for future grocery store visits.
+If you’re a careful grocery spender, what other ways have you found to save money?
+If we know we save money on groceries every time we shop, we can reduce our budget.
 May God bless this world, Linda

 Similar Posts